 TWC and its local Boards engaged with employers across the state to gather input and develop workforce training programs.
-As a result, in FY 2018 more than 96,200 employers received customized services from business service units located in Board areas.
-We also continued to provide customized services as articulated by employers through our Skills Development Fund, which boost the skills of Texas workers and supported the creation of 4,682 new jobs.
+In FY 2018 more than 96,200 employers received customized services from business service units located in Board areas.
+TWC provide customized services as articulated by employers through our Skills Development Fund, which boost the skills of Texas workers and supported the creation of 4,682 new jobs.
 Additionally, grants from TWC’s Jobs and Education for Texas (JET) trained approximately 5,924 students for jobs in high-demand occupations.

 TWC also supports individuals who need assistance after losing employment through no fault of their own, through the Unemployment Benefits program and reemployment services.
 In addition, in FY 2018 we continued to aggressively monitor the employer-funded Unemployment Insurance Trust Fund to preserve benefits for those who rightfully qualify for such payments.
 TWC has ongoing efforts to enhance our systems and processes that detect fraud, waste and abuse.